j0sh21/DoxBox/docs/en/img_capture.md

 ### `send_message_to_app(message)`

-Sends status messages or error codes to another component of the application, enhancing error handling and user feedback mechanisms.
+Sends status messages or error codes to another component of the application `app.py`, enhancing error handling and user feedback mechanisms.

 ### `kill_process()`